Configuring Cross-Cloud Auto-fulfillment

 • For paid listings, Custom regions is selected by default.
 Paid listings are only available in supported regions and any future supported regions added by Snowflake.

-• If your listing has specific regional limitations, select All regions to change the region availability to Custom regions.
-You can then select the regions in which you want to offer your data product.
+• If your listing has specific regional limitations, change the region availability to Custom regions and select the regions in which you want to offer your data product.

-6. For Fulfillment method, Automatic fulfillment is selected by default.
-With cross-cloud auto-fulfillment, your data product is automatically fulfilled to a region and you incur costs only when there is consumer demand in that region.
+6. For Fulfillment method, Automatic fulfillment is the default selection.
+With Cross-Cloud Auto-Fulfillment, your data product is automatically fulfilled to a region and you incur costs only when there is consumer demand in that region.

 1. Select a refresh frequency from the drop-down list, then enter a value.
 You must select a refresh frequency of at least 8 days.